MicrosoftDocs/windows-dev-docs/terminal/customize-settings/actions.md

 ## Run multiple actions

 This action allows the user to bind multiple sequential actions to one command.
+These actions do not support IDs.

 **Command name:** `multipleActions`